GochoMugo/firecall/README.md

 **Conquer the World with Python**

-[documentation]:https://gochomugo.github.io/firebasin/ "Full Documentation on firebasin"
+[documentation]:https://gochomugo.github.io/firecall/ "Full Documentation on firecall"